 Judges are responsible for setting bail.
 Because many people want to get out of jail immediately (instead of waiting for a day or longer to see a judge), most jails have standard bail schedules that specify bail amounts for common crimes.
 An arrested person can often get out of jail quickly by paying the amount set forth in the stationhouse bail schedule.

 If a suspect wants to post bail but can't afford the amount required by the bail schedule, the suspect can ask a judge to lower it.
-Depending on the state's procedures, a request for lowered bail may be made either in a special bail setting hearing or when the suspect appears in court for the first time (usually called the arraignment).
+Depending on the state's procedures, a request for lowered bail may be made either in a special bail hearing or when the suspect appears in court for the first time (usually called the arraignment).
 (To read about real-life bail proceedings, see this blog post on the George Zimmerman case.)

 Conditions of Bail

 Bailed-out suspects commonly must comply with "conditions of release."
 If a suspect violates a condition, a judge may revoke bail and order the suspect re-arrested and returned to jail.
 Some bail conditions, such as a requirement that a suspect "obey all laws," are common.
 Other conditions may reflect the crime for which a suspect was arrested.
-For example, a condition may order a domestic violence suspect not to contact the complaining witness.
+For example, a condition may order a domestic violence suspect not to contact the alleged victim.

 Bail can take any of the following forms: